transatlanticvoyage/snefuru4/chrome-extensions/sonar/TREGNAREXUS_CHAMBER_SETUP.md

 4. Check browser console for detailed logs

 ### 3. Debug Issues
-**"Not logged in"**: Make sure you're logged into your Tregnar app in the same browser **"Site not found"**: Domain must exist in your sitespren table with exact match **"Rate limit exceeded"**: You've hit 500 calls for the day
+**"Not logged in"**: Make sure you're logged into your Tregnar app in any tab in the same browser **"Site not found"**: Domain must exist in your sitespren table with exact match **"Rate limit exceeded"**: You've hit 500 calls for the day **"Cannot access this page"**: Try using the extension on a regular website (not chrome:// pages) **"Failed to execute"**: Try refreshing the current tab and retry

 ## 📊 Database Schema